 “Is a system that was designed pre-IoT still the right system for the journey towards digitalization?”

-With this question, a recent survey of manufacturing execution systems (MES) captured a growing concern among manufacturers.
+With this question, a recent survey of manufacturing execution systems (MES) captured a growing concern among organizations.

 MES are a tested means of coordinating, executing, and tracking manufacturing processes.
 But they were developed for a different era.

-With more digital solutions available than ever, manufacturers are rethinking the role of the MES in modern industry (we’re broadening the discussion to include the extended functionality offered by Manufacturing Operations Management, too).
+With more digital solutions available than ever, organizations are rethinking the role of the MES in the modern industry (we’re broadening the discussion to include the extended functionality offered by Manufacturing Operations Management, too).

 In this post, we’ll review some recent research exploring the outlook for MES in the next decade in order to answer this question:

 Future of MES in (a little more than) 100 Words

 The future of MES is far from settled.

 Unsatisfying answer, I know.
 But that’s what the data suggests.